movestore/Template_Python_App/developer_README.md

 # Overview

 This template is designed according to a file structure that is necessary for your App to run in your local development environment similar to the way it will run in the MoveApps environment later.
 Please contain the structure and only change/add files as necessary for your App's functionality.
 See below which files can be changed and which should remain as is for simulation of the behaviour on MoveApps on your local system.
-A stepwise explanation below indicates the function and some of its background of each file and folder.
+A stepwise explanation below indicates the function and some background of each file and folder.

 ## File structure